-To summarise, an Ordinary Resident (ROR) is liable to pay tax on his global income, while a NRI is liable to tax on the income ‘earned’ in India.
+To summarise, an Ordinary Resident (ROR) is liable to pay tax on his global income, while a NRI is liable to tax on the income ‘earned, received or accrued in India’ in India.

 You may reap the above tax benefits until you claim that you are an NRI, but once you pronounce your residential status you will avail no benefits and will be considered as a full time resident of India and will have to follow the regular tax format.